Link coppied!

 Our Experience

 Hagerty has completed HMA subapplications and managed projects ranging from $100,000 to $250 million.
 Our clients include both subapplicant-level jurisdictions (e.g., cities, special districts, and counties) as well as applicant-level state agencies.
-In addition to the mitigation project experience, Hagerty has worked with several states and local jurisdictions to update their Hazard Mitigation Plans.
-Through this planning process, Hagerty supports clients’ risk assessments and the development of robust mitigation strategies for implementation.
+In addition to mitigation project delivery, our team supports states and local jurisdictions in updating their Hazard Mitigation Plans.
+Through these efforts, we help clients conduct risk assessments and develop robust mitigation strategies for implementation.

 *Local governments/communities may include non-federally-recognized tribes, or consistent with the definition of local government at 44 CFR 201.2, may include any Indian tribe or authorized tribal organization, or Alaska Native village or organization that is not federally recognized per 25 U.S.C.
 479a et seq.